 Practical competency (wet and flare drills)

-Places in these course are limited and cannot be reserved.
+Places in this course are limited and cannot be reserved.
 The only way to ensure your place is to enrol and pay the correct fee at the time of registration.
-Please follow the links below to register.

 What to Bring